Outline

 Intro

-Sea-Tac is a category IIIb certified airfield, allowing operations in all but the worst conditions.
-There are three runways:
+Sea-Tac is a Category IIIb certified airfield, allowing operations in all but the worst conditions, 24/7/365.
+There are three runways in the modern configuration beginning in 1956:

-The southern ends of the runways are labelled ’34’ Right, Center, Left (from east to west).
-So a plane landing on 34L is coming in from the south and landing on Runway #3.
+The southern ends are labelled ’34’.
+Right, Center, Left (from east to west), because that is about 340° compass heading.
+A plane arriving on 34L is coming in from the south and landing on Runway #3.

-The northern ends of the runways are labelled ’16’ Left, Center, Right (from east to west).
-So a plane landing on 16R is coming in from the north and landing on Runway #1.
+The northern ends are labelled ’16’.
+Left, Center, Right (from east to west), because that is about 160° compass heading.
+A plane arriving on 16R is coming in from the north and landing on Runway #1.

 Easy, right? 😀

-All flight operations, both take offs and landings, move in one direction at a time.
-Sea-Tac’s runways were aligned north and south to best accommodate the prevailing wind patterns of our area.
-So that means that operations occur in either North Flow or South Flow.
+Flight operations on all runways, both departures (take offs) and arrivals (landings), move in one direction at any given time.
+That is called flow.
+When Sea-Tac entered the jet age, its runways were re-aligned north and south according to the prevailing wind patterns of our area.
+So operations occur in either North Flow or South Flow.

 • North Flow means the planes are arriving at the south end runways (34R, 34C, 34L) and taking off from the north end heading northward.

-• South Flow means the planes are arriving at the north end runways (16R, 16C, 16L) and taking off from the south end (34R, 34C, 34L) heading south.
+• South Flow means the planes are arriving at the north end runways (16L, 16C, 16R) and taking off from the south end (34R, 34C, 34L) heading south.

 Here are some examples of flight tracks in both North Flow and South Flow and a deeper dive into what it means for the region.